cloudfoundry/cf-networking-release/docs/12-known-issue-asgs-with-too-many-bound-spaces.md

 There is no permanent fix at this time (05/06/2025).

 ## Mitigations
-### Mitigation Option 1: Use global ASGs
+### Mitigation Option 1: Use Global ASGs that aren't bound to any spaces
-Global ASGs have an empty array for "running_spaces" and "staging_spaces" in the database so they will never trigger this issue.
+Global ASGs do not _need_ to be bound to individual spaces.
+However, they can be bound unnecessarily to individual spaces, which will trigger this bug.

 1. Make and bind a new global ASG with all the same rules as the problematic ASG.
-2. Delete the problematic ASG
+2. Delete the problematic ASG.
+3. Do not bind the new ASG to spaces or orgs individually.

 ### Mitigation Option 2: Make multiple ASGs with the same rules
 Instead of binding one ASG to 148+ spaces, make 2 identical ASGs and bind them to <149 spaces each.